arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

     main()
 ```

-The script can be named as `hello_world_python.py` for example.
+The script can be named `hello_world_python.py` for example.
 It can then be pushed to Portenta X8 using the following command on a computer terminal:

 ```bash
 adb push hello_world_python.py /home/fio
 ```

-The file is uploaded to `/home/fio` directory.
+The file is uploaded to the `/home/fio` directory.
 Navigate to the directory using ADB shell:

 ```bash
 cd python3 hello_world_python.py